SHAARPEC/shaarpec-python-client/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This library provides a Client class to easily interact with the SHAARPEC Analytics API.
-The class methods `Client.with_device(...)` and `Client.with_code(...)` class create clients that authenticate with the SHAARPEC IdentityServer with either device (not tied to an individual user, recommended) or code flow (tied to an individual user, for debugging and development).
+The class methods `Client.with_device(...)`,  `Client.with_code(...)`, and `Client.with_credentials(...)` create clients that authenticate with the SHAARPEC IdentityServer with either device flow (not tied to an individual user, recommended), code flow (tied to an individual user, for debugging and development), or credentials flow (non-interactive).
 There is also a class method `Client.without_auth(...)` that does not invoke the IDP server (but will only work if the Analytics API is public, otherwise give 401 Authentication invalid errors).

 All API data is returned as `httpx.Response` objects.